Tastenkunst/brfv4_javascript_examples/README.md

 ### Ready to try!

 Read the EULA (eula.txt) carefully before using the SDK.
 Once you decide to use BRFv4 commercially, you will get a separate license agreement, that you must agree to.
-You can try SDK free of charge to evaluate if it fits your projects needs.
+You can try the SDK free of charge to evaluate if it fits your projects needs.
 Once you decided to use BRFv4 in your project, please contact us for a commercial license:

 + http://www.tastenkunst.com/#/contact